ajinkabeer/TinDog/README.md

 # tindog
-TinderforDogs - A Simple Bootstrap Landing Page
+Tinder for Dogs :) - A Simple Bootstrap Landing Page
+A single page mockup of Tinder, built purely using Bootstrap,HTML and CSS with no functionality.